7 tech trends shaping 2026

 The Gothenburg region has a long tradition of turning ideas into real-world benefits.

-Many organisations have begun finding their way with new AI tools, but few have managed to scale these into systems with broad societal impact.
-Here, the region stands out through initiatives that connect research, business and the public sector into concrete AI solutions.
+Many organisations have begun finding their way with new AI tools, but relatively few have managed to scale these into systems with broad societal impact.

-From pilot projects to applications with direct societal benefit, the region has strengthened its position.
-AI is being tested in welfare services, urban development, energy, logistics and healthcare - establishing the region as a testbed for solutions that can be scaled across all municipalities.
+Here, the region stands out through initiatives that connect academia, business and the public sector, around concrete AI solutions, often in testbeds.
+AI is being tested in welfare services, healthcare, urban development, energy and logistics and healthcare – establishing the region as a testbed for solutions that can be scaled both nationally and internationally.

 In the Gothenburg region, AI is used for, among other things: